Scouring France’s flea markets to buy French antiques is an adventure in itself with its fair share of exoticism and its

 The possibilities of what you could find are endless.
 With the help of Shpock you might just discover that the 1920s brass French chandelier that you’ve been trying to get hold of, is sat in a home just down the road.

-For a quirky and eclectic mixture of French antiques and retro goodies The Hoarde is the perfect website to visit.
+For a quirky and eclectic mix of French antiques and retro goodies, The Hoarde is the perfect website to visit.
 The site is easy to navigate and you can filter your search by dealer or category.
 The Hoarde is a relatively new platform.

 The site was created in 2011 following the launch of the successful Decorative Collective website in 2009 (a website featuring professional European and UK antique dealers).

 Merchants selling on thehoarde.com upload their own products onto the website.
 That means there is no middleman slowing things down or causing unnecessary complications.
 Find vintage lighting, furniture, accessories, garden ware and lots of old-fashioned French souvenirs and knick-knacks.